 - Indo-Burma region – It covers the entire North East Region excluding Assam, it also covers the region of Myanmar, Thailand, Cambodia, Laos, South of China.

-There are 2 criterias for a region to qualify as a biodiversity hotspot.
+There are 2 criteria for a region to qualify as a biodiversity hotspot.

 - The region has lost at least 70% of its primary native vegetation.

 The above details would help candidates prepare for UPSC 2020.